Entre ses mains

 Entre ses mains is a 2005 French-Belgian drama film directed by Anne Fontaine.
 It is also known as In His Hands.
 The screenplay was written by Fontaine and Julien Boivent.

 Plot

 Claire Gauthier works for an insurance company.
 Laurent Kessler is a client.
 When she has to deal with him he tries to seduce her.
-In spite of her marriage and her daughter she agrees to dating him.
-When she learns more about Kessler it strikes her how strange he behaves and that he might be the serial killer who currently makes news by murdering women.
+In spite of being married and a mother, she agrees to date him.
+As she learns more about Kessler, she finds his behavior bizarre and comes to suspect that he might be the serial killer in the news for murdering women.